SEX IT SMART! CONDOMS AND SAFER SEX SUPPLIES

 Okay, we are going to be completely honest with you, the best way to protect yourself is to use condoms every time you have sex.
 That's right, every time you have oral, vaginal, or anal sex.
-Condoms lower your risk of getting a sexually transmitted or blood borne infection (STBBI) and prevent unplanned pregnancy.
+Condoms lower your risk of getting a sexually transmitted or blood borne infection (STBBI) and prevent unintended pregnancy.
+Not convinced?
+Here are some things to think about:

 What is the internal condom? |